baltgc/backend-project/README.md

 | `Authentication__ValidUsername` | Valid username for login |
 | `Authentication__ValidPassword` | Valid password for login |

+## Middleware

+The API includes a **Global Exception Handler** middleware that:
+- Catches all unhandled exceptions
+- Logs errors using the built-in `ILogger`
+- Returns a clean JSON response instead of exposing stack traces

 ## Architecture & SOLID Principles

 ### Clean Architecture Layers